-As part of the initial communication with each contact group, the DCS identified appropriate individuals as points of contact (POCs) to facilitate data collection completion.
-The Contact Guide was designed to enable DCS staff to record the outcome of each contact attempt and to give supervisors and project staff the ability to review the provider group contact history prior to subsequent contact attempts.
-DCSs were assigned a set of provider contact groups so that they could establish rapport with contacts in each provider group.
+As part of the initial communication with each contact group, the DCS identified appropriate POCs to facilitate data collection completion.
+The Contact Guide was designed to enable DCSs to record the outcome of each contact attempt and to give supervisors and project staff the ability to review the provider group contact history prior to subsequent contact attempts.
+DCSs were assigned a set of provider contact groups to establish rapport with contacts in each group.
 If any cooperation or staffing issues arose, cases were reassigned to refusal converters or another DCS.
 During initial contacts, DCSs performed several tasks:

-- Introduced the study - Confirmed the provider groupings in the initial assignment - Identified the provider staff who could fulfill the requests - Obtained fax numbers, addresses, or emails for sending project materials - Negotiated the manner in which data collection would proceed - Determined whether the facility charged a fee for providing records.
+- Introduce the study - Confirm the provider groupings in the initial assignment - Identify the provider staff to fulfill the requests - Obtain fax numbers, addresses, or emails for sending project materials - Negotiate the manner in which data collection would proceed - Determine whether the facility charged a fee for providing records.

-Depending on the size and complexity of the provider practice, these tasks may have been completed in a single call or over several calls with different points of contact.
+Depending on the size and complexity of the provider practice, these tasks may have been completed in a single call or over several calls with different POCs.